rsolano/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn not to drive over the lane lanes and move back to the center instead.

+The images below show what a recovery looks like starting from the left side toward the center:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+To augment the data set, I flipped the images and angles in order to help the model generalize the track.
+Image flipping was done on the fly using the cv2.flip() function (lines, 47, 50 and 53) and not persisted to filesystem.

+My final training data set had 9300 data points after the collection process.
+I then preprocessed this data normalizing and mean centering pixel data and cropping each image.
+Data set is randomly shuffled with 20% of it put into the validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 as evidenced by a validation loss decrease up to that point and by the model's ability to correctly drive around the track.